Bing1002/bing1002.github.io/_pages/about.md

 My name is Bing Zha (Chinese name: "查冰") and I am currently a PhD student in the [Photogrammetric Computer Vision Lab](https://pcvlab.engineering.osu.edu/) in the [Department of Civil, Environmental and Geodetic Engineering](https://ceg.osu.edu/) at [The Ohio State University](https://www.osu.edu/), advised by [Prof. Alper Yilmaz](https://ceg.osu.edu/people/yilmaz.15).

+My main research is about computer vision and deep learning.
+Specifically, I am now working on localization problem using deep neural networks.

 Recent updates:
 ------